dstreamsai/AutoML/README.md

 # ALEX AutoML
 Automated Learning Engine X (ALEX) by Datastreams AI facilitates automated machine learning for tabular data (classification and regression)
+This package includes trial version of ALEX that supports batch CSV upload only.
+Please refer to the corresponding chapter for a complete list of limitations.
+Please visit our website https://dstreams.ai/ or send us a message at contact@dstreams.ai if you would like to learn more or try the full version of ALEX.

 ## How to install AutoML Engine from Docker images